 Supplementing with milk thistle can be a great addition to your everyday routine, especially during times when your liver needs a little more support (like just after the holidays or a vacation where you over-indulged).

-In addition, as we shall see below, studies have found that those with specific conditions such as autoimmune diseases, fatty liver disease, heavy metal toxicities, and even cancer can benefit tremendously from adding milk thistle to their existing healing protocol.
+Also, as we shall see below, studies have found that those with specific conditions such as autoimmune diseases, fatty liver disease, heavy metal toxicities, and even cancer can benefit tremendously from adding milk thistle to their existing healing protocol.

 Milk Thistle Benefits: 15 Reasons Why Milk Thistle Is So Good for You

 Milk thistle can be a great overall tonic for health every day.
-Apart from a little upset stomach if you take too much, there are no known side effects.
+Apart from a little-upset stomach if you take too much, there are no known side effects.

-However, remember that plants can be potent, so be sure to consult with your healthcare provider – especially if you have special health concerns or or on any medication.
+However, remember that plants can be potent, so be sure to consult with your health care provider – especially if you have special health concerns or-or on any medication.
 For example, milk thistle has been reported to counteract some chemotherapy drugs.

 #1: Milk thistle detoxifies the liver.
 There is a reason why milk thistle is called the “liver herb.”
-The flavonoid combo of silymarin (and especially the phytonutrient silybin) can actually help rebuild liver cells while it removes toxins from that organ at the same time.
+The flavonoid combo of silymarin (and especially the phytonutrient silybin) can help rebuild liver cells while it removes toxins from that organ at the same time.